Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. h3

 A rather awkward opening that wastes initial momentum, in my opinion.
+The only thing I can say to justify this opening is that it prepares a Luft for your to-be castled king long before there's a need for it.
+But you also forfeit the ability to castle on your fourth move.

-[TODO: FINISH WRITING]
+But of course a grandmaster can win with this opening, and a beginner can lose with 1. e4.